Overview of WordPress

 - Similarly, videos can also be added, you just need to paste the link of videos you browsed over the internet to the editor, and then you can easily publish it.

 - The HTML code can be added too.

 - Audio can also be a possible media type.

 - The posts you added can also be categorized using the Category option in the sidebar of the dashboard.

-- The next thing comes is plugin installation, you would be knowing that plugins are helpful in functional expansion of the website, so go to dashboard again, click on Plugins this time and add new, now you can search the kind of plugin you want to have from the search box.
+- The next thing that comes is plugin installation; you would be knowing that plugins are helpful in functional expansion of the website, so go to dashboard again, click on Plugins this time and add new, now you can search the kind of plugin you want to have from the search box.
 After the installation of the plugin, it has to be enabled.

 How does WordPress work?

 - WordPress has three directories – wp-admin, wp-content, and wp-includes.

 - The wp-admin and wp-includes directories include core WordPress files that shall not be edited ever.
 The themes, plugins, media, etc., are placed in the wp-content directory.
 If you alter any of the core files, then it will result in an unstable website.

 - There is a wp-config.php file in the root directory of WordPress; this file incorporates the database connection details.